nihlaeth/voicetrainer/README.md

 ## Problems
 * setup.py is incomplete: datadir is not specified and this whole thing should be started with an executable
-* cache is not refereshed after recompile - restart necessary to see changes in sheet music

 ## Planned features
 * settings storage in some kind of database